You’ve Adopted a Dog From a Hoarding Case. Now What?

 Patience and Positive Reinforcement are Key

 They describe dogs who lack trust in the world, ones so fearful of being in a cage that they nearly stop breathing when kenneled at a veterinarian’s, who enter long fugues of licking the ground or a carpet.
-But the same dogs are also described as providing deep delight to their owners that cherish every tiny step forward.
-These dogs can bond very closely — the terrified animal visitors see is not the same as the loving dog the owner sees.
+But the same dogs are also described as providing deep delight to their pet parents that cherish every tiny step forward.
+These dogs can bond very closely — the terrified animal visitors see is not the same as the loving dog the pet parent sees.
 Most importantly, the respondents spoke about dramatic improvements.
 Many of these dogs will never be functionally normal, but over years of living in a healthy environment, their behavior has changed dramatically.

 While more than two-thirds of respondents said they felt their dogs still had improvements to make in their behavior, they reported that they had already seen great advances in the dogs’ level of happiness and quality of life.
 As one wrote, “She is truly a happy, happy little soul when she is inside of her comfort zone.”
-Tellingly, 93% wrote that they would be willing to adopt this same dog again, even knowing what they now know about their behavior.
+Tellingly, 93 percent wrote that they would be willing to adopt this same dog again, even knowing what they now know about their behavior.

 Dr. McMillan cautions against pushing these dogs too hard.
 For any fearful animal, but particularly ones from hoarding cases, punishment may result in a setback.
 Adopters report that even strong words may be too much.
 The treatment that helped most was patience.
-Adopter after adopter wrote about learning to let the dog take each new step at his or her own pace.
+Adopter after adopter wrote about learning to let the dog take each new step at their own pace.
 Pushing them before they were ready could result in increased fear.
 But giving the dog time to slowly learn that the world isn’t so scary reaped enormous benefits.

 Other strategies included avoiding eye contact, which helped them gain confidence.
 For dogs who were afraid of hands, reinforcement with treats (tossed, not handed to the dog), rather than petting, was helpful.
 Some also benefited hugely from living with another, well-socialized dog who could show them the ropes and demonstrate how to be affectionate with humans.
 As some dogs came out of their shells, they responded well to positive reinforcement training in classes like agility, obedience, and nosework.